 More than anything else, your chimney flashing serves as weather stripping.
 It’s a critical component to ensuring your chimney is protected from water damage and stays structurally sound.

-Your chimney flashing has two significant parts: the step flashing
+Your chimney flashing has two significant parts: the step flashing and counter flashing.

 These two L-shaped chunks of metal work together to form an impenetrable seal around where your chimney meets the roof.
 The step flashing sits under the roof shingles along the brick part of the chimney, while the counter flashing covers the step flashing and is embedded into the brick.
 Both of these pieces are sealed together with caulk.